mhe/pynrrd/docs/source/examples.rst

     import nrrd

-    # set this field to True to enable the reading of files with duplicated header
+    # set this field to True to enable the reading of files with duplicated header fields
     nrrd.reader.ALLOW_DUPLICATE_FIELD = True

-    #name of the file you want to read with a duplicated header
+    #name of the file you want to read with a duplicated header field
     filename = "filename.nrrd"

     #read the file